sproutfund/website_evergreen/program/murals.md

             description: "Communities were selected through a 3 C’s placement strategy: Coverage, Corridor, and Concentration.
 Engaging a variety of neighborhoods was also a key part of the process."

           - title: "Artists"
-            description: "Local artists were juried into the program on the strength of their portfolios as well as their experience doing murals or large scale art."
+            description: "Local artists were juried into the program on the strength of their portfolios as well as their experience doing murals or large-scale art."

 ---